MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/tools/xbox-live-account-tool.md

 ms.localizationpriority: medium
 ---

-# Xbox Live Account Tool
+# Xbox Live Developer Account Tool

-## What is Xbox Live Account Tool?
-The Xbox Live Account Tool is a tool designed to help title developers set up existing dev accounts for testing game scenarios.
+The Xbox Live Developer Account Tool is a tool designed to help title developers set up existing dev accounts for testing game scenarios.
 For example, you can use Xbox Live Account Tool to change a dev account's gamertag, or quickly add 1000 followers to an account's friends list.

 ## What can I do with Xbox Live Account Tool?
 You can: